-Nosara Animal Care (NAC) is a Costa Rican based, nonprofit, animal welfare organization whose mission is to provide quality healthcare for Nosara’s most vulnerable domestic animals.
+Nosara Animal Care (NAC) is a Costa Rican based, nonprofit, animal welfare organization whose mission is to help provide quality health care for the Nosara community’s most vulnerable domestic animals.

 Keeping Nosara Green: Born as the Homeowner’s Association of the “American Project” at Guiones Beach in Nosara, the NCA plays an important role in meeting basic needs for residents and has taken a more active stance in implementing environmental initiatives and advocating a land use plan for the community.

 Help the children of Nosara gain access to high quality education Help us providing a first-class bilingual education can change the life of the student and the community, helping to open doors that would otherwise be closed.

 In Costa Rica the government and private programs for children terminate at age 18.
 Not allowing them the opportunity to transition (completing their education or studies), forces them to the streets daily exposed to violence, drugs, sexual exploitation and other risks.
 The Works of the Holy Spirit, has been working hand in hand with these communities that are in conditions of vulnerability and exclusion.